-When you live in a place with more palms than snow, stereotypical images of Christmas just dont work.
-Its awfully hard to go on a sleigh ride at the beach, after all.
+When you live in a place with more palms than snow, stereotypical images of Christmas just don't work.
+It's awfully hard to go on a sleigh ride at the beach, after all.
 But Californians, being an imaginative lot, have come up with a whole batch of variations on Christmas traditions and some new ones of their own, too.
-From shopping for gifts to buying a tree, visiting Santa Claus to watching a delightful Nutcracker Ballet, youll discover Christmas parties, concerts, games, eggnog drinks, plays, movies and countless events in California.
-Christmas in California doesnt just happen on December 25, however.
+From shopping gifts to buying a tree, visiting Santa Claus to watching a delightful Nutcracker Ballet, you'll discover Christmas parties, concerts, games, eggnog drinks, plays, movies, and countless events in California.
+Christmas in California doesn't just happen on December 25, however.
 It goes on all year long as folks decide to keep the holiday bulbs lit because they look so festive.
-From a Halloween costume, the Grinch Who Stole Christmas, to Harley Motorcycle Santa Claus dudes that head to Mothers Bar or Cooks Corner, signs of Christmas are everywhere.
+From a Halloween costume, the Grinch Who Stole Christmas, to Harley Motorcycle Santa Claus dudes that head to Mothers Bar or Cooks Corner, signs of Christmas is everywhere.

 Seattle sure knows how to celebrate the holidays.
 From a spectacular holiday parade and tree lighting ceremony to giant gingerbread displays and indoor snow showers, the Emerald City pulls out all the stops when it comes to spreading holiday cheer.
 And there’s no better place to catch the most festive holiday events than downtown Seattle.
 So whatever level of merriment you and your little elves are looking for this year, we’ve got you covered.